discos/discos2class/README.md

 3. SpectrumInKelvin = (ON - OFF) * counts2kelvin = (ON - OFF) * Tsys / OFF.mean

 If you skip data calibration by specifying the **-s** command line option or if no **cal** subscan is present in the specified geometry the software will just compute the resulting spectrum as:

-* (on - off) / off
+* (ON - OFF) / OFF